dethrandir23/craftr/README.md

     template: "license" # 'license' is a special keyword for license generation
   - target: "metadata/metadata.json"
     template: "metadata/metadata.txt"

+command_mode: cautious # cautious mode stops executing commands if one of them fails, but execute_all mode executes all of them at any cost

+# Commands to be executed after project creation
+commands:
+  - "cd {{PROJECT_NAME}} && git init"
+  - "cd {{PROJECT_NAME}} && git add ."
+  - "cd {{PROJECT_NAME}} && git commit -m 'Initial commit'"
 ```

 Craftr parses this file and replaces placeholders like `{{PROJECT_NAME}}` in the template source files (e.g., `CMake_Template.txt`) with the values provided by the user.